-Based on Robert Kanigel’s book by the same name, the movie dramatizes how the poverty-stricken Ramanujan is not deterred by his circumstances and goes on to attract the attention of renowned British mathematics professor, G.H.
+It is based on Robert Kanigel’s book by the same name.
+The movie dramatizes how the poverty-stricken Ramanujan attracts the attention of renowned British mathematics professor, G.H.
 Hardy, who invites him to Cambridge University to test his mettle as a theoretical mathematician during World War I. Watch how the journey defines Ramanujan as one of the greatest modern scholars, who pioneered several mathematical theories.

 The thought-provoking space odyssey will keep you and your child hooked till the end.
-Not to mention that the music in the movie will make you feel like you are floating in the outer space.
-However, be ready to answer a volley of questions your kid will throw at you during the movie – the worm holes, Einstein’s relativity, space-time curvature, singularity and so on.
-Seems you are puzzled now.
+Not to mention that the music in the movie will make you feel like you are floating in outer space.
+However, be ready to answer a volley of questions your kid will throw at you during the movie – the wormholes, Einstein’s relativity, space-time curvature, singularity, and so on.

 The Imitation Game (2014)

 Morten Tyldum takes us on a nail-biting race against time in The Imitation Game.
-It is based on a true life story of British cryptanalyst Alan Turing, who along with his fellow mathematicians, decrypts the German’s Enigma code during World War II, and saves millions of lives just by predicting where the German’s next target would be.
-The movie depicts how Turing succeeds to build the Turing machine, named Christopher, despite the odds and eventually cracks the German intelligence codes.
+It is based on a true-life story of British cryptanalyst Alan Turing, who along with his fellow mathematicians, decrypts the German’s Enigma code during World War II, and saved millions of lives by predicting where the German’s next target would be.
+The movie depicts how Turing succeeds in building the Turing machine, named Christopher, despite the odds and eventually cracks the German intelligence codes.
 You will be surprised to know that the Turing machine was the first computer built to decode the German codes.

 Benedict Cumberbatch essays the role of Turing to perfection.
-The film is all about the events that changed history and about the genius of the man, Alan Turing, and his colossal achievements.
+Benedict Cumberbatch essays the role of Turing to perfection.
+The film is about the events that changed history and the genius of the man, Alan Turing, and his colossal achievements.

 The Theory of Everything (2014)

 The Theory of Everything is a biographical drama adapted from Jane Hawking’s memoir Travelling to Infinity: My Life With Stephen.
-James Marsh’s film looks at the life of the most brilliant and celebrated theoretical physicist of our time, Stephen Hawking: His success, the diagnosis of his fatal illness and most of all his relationship with his wife.
+James Marsh’s film looks at the life of the most brilliant and celebrated theoretical physicist of our time, Stephen Hawking: His success, the diagnosis of his fatal illness, and his relationship with his wife.

-Gravity will take you on a thrilling ride as the astronauts go spiralling in the darkness after their space station get hit mid-orbit.
+Gravity will take you on a thrilling ride as the astronauts go spiraling in the darkness after their space station gets hit mid-orbit.
 Watch the 90-minute-long movie to see their struggle and how they attempt to get back to earth.
 The exciting and visually appealing movie will get you hooked with its gripping storyline and background music.

 The film gets interesting as the duo Beane and Brand, who is hired as the athletics assistant general manager, form a great baseball team using statistics.
 Watch this film to see how mathematics transformed the entire selection process; how it can be applied in our everyday lives; and how pursuing maths could be a possible professional path in the least expected places.

-Robert Luketic’s 21 draws inspiration from Ben Mezrich book, Bringing down the House, which is based on a true story of 5 MIT math geniuses, who were trained to take on Las Vegas and rake in millions at Blackjack, a card counting game, also known as 21.
+Robert Luketic’s 21 draws inspiration from Ben Mezrich’s book, Bringing Down the House, based on a true story of five MIT math geniuses trained to take on Las Vegas and rake in millions at Blackjack, a card counting game, also known as 21.
 Micky Rosa (played by Kevin Spacey), a math professor, recruits five MIT students and uses their skills to outsmart the wolves at Las Vegas casinos.